Stock events for Mach Natural Resources LP (MNR)

 Overview of Mach Natural Resources LP’s business

-Mach Natural Resources LP (MNR) is an independent upstream oil and gas company focused on the acquisition, development, and production of oil, natural gas, and natural gas liquids (NGL) reserves.
-The company also owns a portfolio of midstream assets, including processing plants and water infrastructure.
-Incorporated in 2023 and headquartered in Oklahoma City, Oklahoma, MNR operates within the Energy sector, specifically in the Oil & Gas Exploration & Production industry.
+Mach Natural Resources LP (MNR) is an independent upstream oil and gas company focused on acquiring, developing, and producing oil, natural gas, and natural gas liquids (NGLs) reserves, operating within the Energy sector, specifically in the Oil & Gas Exploration & Production industry.

 MNR’s Geographic footprint